Los Angeles Trademark Attorney

 There is much more involved in a trademark application than you might think.
-We encourage you to contact an experienced intellectual property lawyer at Trojan Law Offices (TLO®) to discuss trademark protection and your other intellectual property needs.
+We encourage you to contact an experienced trademark lawyer at Trojan Law Offices (TLO®) to discuss trademark protection and your other intellectual property needs.

 What Type of Trademark?